 Social Host Liability vs. Texas Dram Shop Law

 Not to be confused with dram shop laws, social host liability specifically refers to a person who’s provided alcohol to another person without payment, rather than a business that’s sold alcohol to someone who later goes on to injure another.

 Texas first enacted its Dram Shop statute in 1987, creating a civil cause of action for injured persons to bring against those who knowingly serving alcohol to intoxicated persons.
-Initially, the Texas Senate’s version of the Dram Shop bill included social hosts within the definition of “providers,” but this version was rejected by the Texas House.
+Initially, the Texas Senate’s version of the Dram Shop bill included social hosts within the definition of “providers,” but the Texas House rejected this version.

 Generally, a social host in Texas is not liable for the actions of adults who consume alcohol on the host’s premises.
 In contrast, Texas law holds providers like bars and restaurants liable for damages caused by a drunk driver who has consumed alcoholic beverages at their establishment.
 Thus, the present Texas statute applies only to “providers,” defined as persons or establishments that sell alcohol through a license or permit.
 The Dram Shop bill that eventually became law, therefore, did not include any provisions for social host liability.

 The landmark case on social host liability in Texas was Graff v.
 Beard, a 1993 case where the Texas Supreme Court held that social hosts owe no statutory or common law duty to third parties injured by their intoxicated adult guests.
 The Texas Supreme Court based their decision on two factors: